tarakanbg/vaccbih_sct_files/README.md

 * Adjusted the shape of the final segment of the KEB 18 DME Arc to now longer deviate from the extended runway centerline
 * minor adjustements to LQSA station data

+### LQMO changes
+* SIDS are completely rewokred: all SID tracks can now be displayed on radar (Display Settings > Sids), can be assigned via dropdown menu, all designators are up-to-date with current airac.
+Interim waypoints in SIDs can now be displayed along the route of tagged a/c and used for time prediction, coordination and directs.
+  Screenshot of LQMO TMA with all 1A SIDS displayed: [here](http://imgur.com/Spe0h).

 ## v.
 1208
 * fully optimized for Euroscope, removed all entries only required by VRC; modified existing entries to be able